 HTC One M9 is undoubtedly a powerful beast with top-notch specs and ergonomic design.
-However, the Snapdragon 810 processor is a bit of setback for the might beast, thanks to the unhandled CPU throttling issue on the 810 chipset.
-Despite having a powerful processor, the M9 users are vexed up with the over heating and throttling issues.
+However, the Snapdragon 810 processor is a bit of setback for the mighty beast, thanks to the unhandled CPU throttling issue on the 810 chipsets.
+Despite having a powerful processor, the M9 users are vexed up with the overheating and throttling issues.
 However, flagship devices like HTC One M9 usually grab the developers attention and most of the issues will be taken care of.

 The RUU (ROM Update Utility) file is convenient to flash on your HTC device using ADB and Fastboot commands.
 If you have an external SDcard, you can format it with the FAT32 file system and copy the RUU file for automated installation.
 Flashing a stock RUU will remove any traces of root, so you can use this tutorial when you have to approach for a warranty claim or resell the device.
 Today we will see how to restore Verizon HTC One M9 to stock using the Official RUU file.